 You don’t need the investigative skills of the island’s most famous fictional detective, Bergerac, to realise that Jersey is brilliant to visit at the end of May.
 If you want a bank holiday staycation, popping over to the largest of the charming Channel Islands gives you time away, without hours of flying.
 In fact from London it’s just over one hour.
 For couples we recommend at looking at one of the spa retreats on the island.
 Take some time out to try some treatments, then visit the fine-dining restaurants on the island.
 Local crab, lobster and oysters are usually to be found on the menu.
 There’s also loads of great country pubs to chill out in.
 If you’re there with family or friends, hit the beach then take a boat tour round the island.
 You can also hire kayaks and paddleboards for some fun in the sea.

-You’re in luck of you want to take a nine day break off in May and don’t have much annual leave going spare.
-Both bank holidays in May fall nicely so you can take off nearly two weeks but you only need four days off work.
-If you take May 7-10th off around the May 6th weekend, and around the late May 27th bank holiday, take off May 28-31st.
-Nine days off leaving you with more annual leave to use up later in the year.
+You’re in luck of you want to take a two week break off in May and don’t have much annual leave going spare.
+Both bank holidays in May fall so so nicely you can take off a whopping 18 consecutive days (almost three weeks) but you only need ten days off work.
+If you take May 11th off until May 22nd you also pick up the extra Monday of the May 25th bank holiday.
+Leaving you with more annual leave to use up later in the year.

 New Year’s Day kicks off the bank holiday season, then we have to wait for the Easter bank holiday - usually in April, but occasionally coming at the end of March.
 We then have to wait until the end of the summer for the late August bank holiday.
 After that it’s Boxing Day - December 26th